Kuldebar/The-Classical-World/README.md

 # The-Classical-World

-This mod endeavors to reimagine the Classical World in UnCiv.
+This ruleset mod endeavors to reimagine the Classical World in UnCiv.

 - No advances beyond the Classical Era.
 - Starting at 8000 BCE with adjusted speed and research costs.